Skip to content

 min_path_sum_dp_step12

-Figure 14-16 Dynamic programming process of minimum path sum
+Figure 14-16 Dynamic programming process for minimum path sum

-Since each cell is only related to the cell to its left and above, we can use a single-row array to implement the \(dp\) table.
+Since each cell is only related to the cell to its left and the cell above it, we can use a single-row array to implement the \(dp\) table.

-Please note, since the array dp can only represent the state of one row, we cannot initialize the first column state in advance, but update it as we traverse each row:
+Note that since the array dp can only represent the state of one row, we cannot initialize the first column state in advance, but rather update it when traversing each row:

 min_path_sum.py